LiliaAmk/Forest-Mapping-Algeria-Dataset/README.md

 - Used for validation and model calibration
 - Only a limited number of clean annotations are provided, consistent with the “few clean data” setting

-Clean labels are shared as **vector data** to preserve annotation precision and avoid redistribution of third-party imagery.
+Clean labels are shared as **vector data** to preserve annotation precision .

 ---